Reqven/gymglishtest/README.md

 iOS application allowing to browse Gymglish's websites using a WebView.
 Compatible iOS 11+ due to the use of the property largeTitles property (and maybe other things).

-Credentials are hardcoded in the LoginController.swift file.
+Credentials are hardcoded in the LoginViewController.swift file.

 | Email | Password |
 | --- | --- |